 Ashok was asked by Book Notes Blog to create a playlist, a soundtrack, to The Day My Brain Exploded: A True Story.
 Here it is, along with full online text.
 In the Book Notes series, authors create and discuss a music playlist that relates in some way to their published book.
 Previous contributors include Bret Easton Ellis, Kate Christensen, Kevin Brockmeier, George Pelecanos, Dana Spiotta, Amy Bloom, David Peace, Myla Goldberg, Heidi Julavits, Hari Kunzru, and many others.
 In his own words, here is Ashok's Book Notes music playlist for The Day My Brain Exploded: A True Story .

 The Day My Brain Exploded is the true story of my survival from a massive brain hemorrhage – an atomic explosion within my skull -- provoked by an untimely orgasm, stemming from an unknown birth defect which proved to be a ticking time-bomb.
 As such, this is a story of destruction.
 But, in actuality, it is a story of resurrection.
-The songs which inspired my memoir, then, reflect birth and death, the refined and the profane, and the world of the living battling the trials underneath.
+The songs which inspired my memoir, then, reflect birth, death, and the world of the living battling the trials underneath.

 "Pop Goes The World" by The Gossip